Stop! Your Lease Extension in Charing Cross Could Be FREE

 Decision in Hounslow

-An example of a Freehold Enfranchisement case for a Charing Cross property is 20 Avonwick Road in July 2013.
+An example of a Freehold Enfranchisement decision for a Charing Cross property is 20 Avonwick Road in July 2013.
 The Tribunal was dealing with an application under Section 26 of the Leasehold Reform Housing and Urban Development Act 1993 for a determination of the freehold value of the property.
-It was concluded that the price to be paid was Fifteen Thousand Nine Hundred and Seventy (£15,970) divided as to £8,200 for Flat 20 and £7,770 for Flat 20A This case was in relation to 1 flat.
-The unexpired term as at the valuation date was 73.26 years.
+It was concluded that the price to be paid was Fifteen Thousand Nine Hundred and Seventy (£15,970) divided as to £8,200 for Flat 20 and £7,770 for Flat 20A This case affected 1 flat.
+The number of years remaining on the existing lease(s) was 73.26 years.